currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      The Angular `currency` pipe is similar although some of the parameters have changed.
+      The Currin `currency` pipe is similar although some of the parameters have changed.
     </td>

   </tr>